rlex/ansible-role-k3s/README.md

 k3s_master_port: 16443
 ```

 And now your connections are balanced between masters and protected in case of one or two masters will go down.
 One downside of that config is that it checks for reply 401 on /readyz endpoint, because since certain version of k8s (1.19 if i recall correctly) this endpoint requires authorization.
-So we just check that it works, not for actual "OK" reply and 200 HTTP code.
+So you have 2 options here:
+  * Continue to rely on 401 check (not a good solution, since we're just checking for http up status)
+  * Add anonymous-auth=true to apiserver arguments:
+      ```yaml
+        k3s_master_additional_config:
+          kube-apiserver-arg:
+          - "anonymous-auth=true"
+      ```
+    This will open /readyz, /healthz, /livez and /version endpoints to anonymous auth, and potentially expose version info.
+If that is concerning you, it's possible to patch system:public-info-viewer role to keep only /readyz, /healthz and /livez endpoint open:
+    ```
+    kubectl patch clusterrole system:public-info-viewer --type=json -p='[{"op": "replace", "path": "/rules/0/nonResourceURLs", "value":["/healthz","/livez","/readyz"]}]'
+    ```

 This proxy also works with initial agent join, so it's better to setup haproxy before installing k3s and then switching to HA config.
 It will also expose prometheus metrics on 0.0.0.0:1936/metrics - pay attention that this part (unlike webui) won't be protected by user and password, so adjust your firewall accordingly if needed!